 Deciding it’s time to bring in help can be a difficult decision.
 That’s why Partners in Care takes every step to ensure your satisfaction.
 We do our best to pair you with the right home care professional—a person whose interests, personality, and demeanor are compatible with your loved one’s, and a trusted helper with the specialized training to see to their needs.
 Your Partners in Care home health aide will treat you or your loved one with respect, ensuring comfort and dignity.

 Before you begin receiving care, we’ll ask a lot of questions, such as: What does your loved one like to do?
-What are his or her interests?
-What foods does he or she like to eat?
+What are their interests?
+What foods do they like to eat?
 Is your parent outgoing or more reserved?

 Many of our aides are bilingual or multilingual, and we always do our best to match you with one who can address you in the language you speak most comfortably.